time-killer-games/libdlgmod/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-# GameMaker Studio 2 Extension | Documentation
+# GameMaker Extension | Documentation

-Available for download from [itch.io](https://itch.io) for GameMaker Studio use [here](https://samuel-venable.itch.io/gamemaker-extension-collection).
+Available for download from [itch.io](https://itch.io) freely for GameMaker use [here](https://samuel-venable.itch.io/gamemaker-extension-collection).

 Documentation for all of the functions included can be found [here](http://dialogmodule.weebly.com/).